SheeNigami/Brainhack_TIL_2019-write-up/README.md

 2. Do transfer-learning on pre-trained models in keras
 3. Implement object detection to crop out the humans doing the poses in order to train a CNN to just classify the humans.
 4. Some combination of the above (?)

-I was mainly trying the last 3 approaches in order to create a model with the best accuracy.
-So, for the next week, I created the benchmark models notebook and the object detection notebook you can see in the repo. (albeit I had to clean up a lot of the messy code)
-Through the whole process, I ended up learning how to better work with the keras functional API and the OpenCV library to process images in python.
-I also worked by looking at other Github repositories to see how they implemented the model for their use case.
-As a whole, I got a better understanding of how to implement any ideas I had for both the pipeline and model architectures in python.

-The best results I got were 66% validation accuracy by using transfer learning on a pre-trained Xception model on imageNet, with the last 14 layers being trainable.
-(The last layer was a dense 11 layer, for the 11 classes at the time)

 (Sadly I have no pictures of this time period)